Ray Fitzgerald (journalist)

 Ray Fitzgerald (1927 – August 3, 1982) was an American sports journalist.
 One of the first modern sports commentators, Fitzgerald gained his widest readership at The Boston Globe between 1965 and 1982.
 He won 12 Massachusetts Sportswriter of the Year awards (11 times at the Globe) from the National Sports Media Association in his career.

 Early life

-Fitzgerald was born in Westfield, MA in 1927 the eldest of four children and namesake to his father, a realtor.
+Fitzgerald was born in Westfield, Massachusetts in 1927 the eldest of four children and namesake to his father, a realtor.
 A 1944 graduate of Westfield High School he was a star in baseball, basketball, and football.

 Fitzgerald attended the University of Notre Dame on a baseball scholarship, graduating in 1949.
 He began his newspaper career that year at The Schenectady Union-Star while he continued his baseball career in semi-professional leagues.
 He later worked for The Springfield (Mass) Union for 12 years where he won his first Massachusetts Sportswriter of the Year award before being hired by the Globe in 1965.